College Response & Online teaching

 The government have released further details on how grades will be awarded.

-Students who disagree with their final grade will be allowed to appeal their grade, or sit an exams early in the 2020/21 academic year.
+Students who disagree with their final grade will be allowed to sit an exams early in the 2020/21 academic year.
+There will also be a process in place to appeal a grade, although details have not yet been published.

 Bursary and Free College Meals